AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/setup/api-reference.md

----
-description: Integrate with Trunk CI Analytics using the API
----

 # API Reference

+Integrate with Trunk CI Analytics using the API.

 ## REST API Overview